ai-forever/no_fire_with_ai_aij2021/readme_en.md

 In addition, there is the possibility to be awarded with a special prize of RUB 100,000 given by the panel of experts, which assesses the applicability of solutions to predict dangerous fires.
 The panel will consider, among others, the following factors:

 - transparent reasoning of the model;
-- possibility to determine the importance of attributes useв;
+- possibility to determine the importance of attributes used;
 - total number of attributes and attribute preparation time;
 - speed of the model operation and its size.